 The attack surfaces of the computing nodes are dramatically decreased compared to other service providers.
 We are using a firewall with white lists of the access points of companies meaning that our servers cannot be attacked because it is not even available publicly.
 This gives the strongest available protection of information because the hackers do not even have anything to hack.
-Aside from this we do code audit and infrastructure audit constantly and also apply proactive black listing protection in case an attack would still come from a white listed company.
+Aside from this, we do code audits and infrastructure audits constantly and also apply for proactive black-listing protection in case an attack would still come from a white-listed company.

 Computing the answers for several thousand items might take minutes.
 The optimum for 10 thousand items might be computed under an hour.
 Classical machine learning cannot do this, not even close.

 Every aspect of every model in the system is entirely adaptive meaning that no parameters are needed from the users like in the case of many solutions in the market.
 Whenever some information is missing just as in every aspect of life, the system can still make the decision by finding the best mathematical answer to refill the missing information.
 Our model gives better answers.

 Strong fault tolerance against errors in the data is built into every point of our complex decision process to filter anomalies.
 Like wrong prices, wrong supplier ids when the customer sends back an item and the customer id gets stored in the data instead of the supplier.
 Wrong delivery times get corrected as well.

 Even if the company intervenes in anything like changing the amount of order, the system adapts itself to the new changes the next day.

 Since no companies have infinite capital, the budget must be taken from an item when we want to increase the order amount for another one.
 Therefore a global optimum is required considering all aspects of all items and all suppliers when making the decision mathematically.